 Shops, where you can get a tax refund, have a tax-free sign.

 There are a couple of complicated rules, but for the purpose of this article you are eligible if you pay more than 5,000 yen at a single shop, and you need to get your tax refund in the shop, either at the cash register or a special tax-free counter.
+You can only do this on the day of your purchase, and you will need to carry your original passport with you.

-Some shops, like department stores, offer tax free but charge a service fee of around 3 percent which reduces your refund percentage, but it’s still better than nothing!
+Some shops, like department stores, offer tax-free but charge a service fee of around 3 percent which reduces your refund percentage, but it’s still better than nothing!

 Have you heard of Omiyage?
 The Japanese-style Souvenirs!